jrom876/Person_struct/README.md

 This repository is a Person structure with a C Unit automated test framework.

+This project started as an interview programming challenge from a potential employer who gave me an hour to create a person struct program in C which could also convert all class attributes to bytecode, and then write the python version for extra credit.

+See https://github.com/jrom876/arrStructExample/arrStructExample.c for the early C version.

-Please also see: https://github.com/jrom876/TestPerson for an ongiong python version of this program.
+Please also see: https://github.com/jrom876/TestPerson for the ongiong python version of this project.

 Its data structure and basic functionality are defined in personExample.c and personExample.h.